alishaminj12/Minj_Alisha/docs/Proposal_Electricity_Consumption.md

   Proper analysis can lead to improved energy policy decisions, smarter business investments, and increased awareness about energy consumption patterns among consumers.

 - **Research Questions**:
+  1.  **Trends and Patterns Analysis**
-  1. How has the electricity consumption pattern changed from 2010 to 2023?
+      - How has the overall electricity consumption in the US changed from 2010 to 2023, and have there been discernible geographical and seasonal patterns influencing these changes?
-  2. Which states have seen the most significant changes in their consumption patterns?
-  3. How do sales correlate with revenue and prices?
+  2.  **Economic and Revenue Insight**
+      - How have electricity prices and revenue figures evolved from 2010 to 2023, and is there a correlation between consumption trends, prices, and the overall revenue across different states?
+  3. **Forward-Looking Analysis and External Influences**
+      - Based on past and current trends, what are the projections for electricity consumption in the next five years, and how have external events and shifts, such as technological advancements and policy changes, impacted consumption patterns?

 ## Data